Greenwich Village in New York

 There are a number of tours you can take to see Greenwich Village.
 Taking a tour is a great way to get to know (part of) the city and hear stories and experiences from a local.
 You can explore Greenwich Village by taking one of these tours:

-- The High Line Park and Greenwich Village Food Tour is actually two tours in one!
+- The High Line Park and Greenwich Village Food Tour are actually two tours in one!
 Firstly, enjoy a walk in High Line Park to work up an appetite for the best bit of the tour: the food!
 You’ll stop at 6 (!) places for a snack.
 Warning: don’t eat breakfast!
 This tour takes 3,5 hours.

 Book the High Line Park and Greenwich Village Food Tour here

 - The ‘Regular’ Greenwich Village Tour is a 2-hour historical tour of the neighbourhood.
 You’ll see where Bob Dylan and Janis Joplin performed, where the gay movement began and much more.

 Book the Greenwich Village Tour here

 - Those who ‘walk on the wild side’ should definitely experience Greenwich Village on the Rock ‘n’ Roll walking tour.
-The local and very knowledgeable guide will show you where rock-stars used to live and perform.
-You can start the tour in Greenwich Village or in East Village.
+The local and very knowledgeable guide will show you where rock stars used to live and perform.
+You can start the tour in Greenwich Village or East Village.

 Book the Rock ‘n’ Roll Walking tour here